dudekluk/dudekluk/README.md

 ### ➡[SQL](https://github.com/dudekluk/Portfolio/blob/main/doc/SQL%20Practice%20Easy.md)

-I have developed strong SQL skills through hands-on practice and self-study.
-I'm proficient in various SQL operations, including:
+This project demonstrates my proficiency in SQL by solving various tasks on SQL Practice.
+The exercises covered a wide range of SQL concepts, including:

 * Filtering data based on multiple conditions.
 * Using subqueries.
 * Joining related tables to combine data from multiple sources.